 Both Edge cloud and Edge for Private Cloud let you create and configure keystores and truststores.

 The biggest difference between the two is that in a Cloud-based installation of Edge, only paid customers with a support plan can create and modify virtual hosts to configure TLS.
 Free and trial accounts are limited to the virtual hosts created for them at Edge registration time.
-For more information on Edge pricing plans, see https://apigee.com/api-management/#/pricing.
+Also, you must have a cert signed by a trusted entity, such as Symantec or VeriSign.
+You cannot use a self-signed cert, or leaf certificates signed by a self-signed CA. For more information on Edge pricing plans, see https://apigee.com/api-management/#/pricing.

 Both cloud and Private Cloud customers can create and configure target endpoints and target servers.